JinTA0/CV/README.md

 **Research Assistant** ```Sep 2017 - Present```
 *Structure and Material Lab, National Taiwan University*  ```Taipei, Taiwan```
 - Managed and negotiated ordering for lab consumables, equipment, and services.
 Assisted in lab maintenance and organization.
-- Research on development and evaluation of new acoustic metamaterials for underwater vehicle under supervision of Prof.HUANG Hsin-haou funded by MOST of Taiwan.
+- Research on development and evaluation of new acoustic metamaterials for underwater vehicle under supervision of Prof.HUANG Hsin-Haou funded by MOST of Taiwan.
 - Derived relationships between the design unit size parameters and absorption rates with different materials through published papers.
 - Applied finite element software COMSOL to simulate the underwater sound-absorbing material under different material parameters capacity of sound absorption and absorption bandwidth.
 - Proposed a novel modified term significantly reducing the errors between the theoretical calculations and numerical simulations.